Peter Thiel

-After PayPal, he founded Clarium Capital, a global macro hedge fund based in San Francisco.
-In 2003, he launched Palantir Technologies, a big data analysis company, serving as its chairman since its inception.
-In 2005, he launched Founders Fund with PayPal partners Ken Howery and Luke Nosek.
-Earlier, Thiel became Facebook's first outside investor when he acquired a 10.2% stake for $500,000 in August 2004.
-He sold the majority of his shares in Facebook for over $1 billion in 2012, but remains on the board of directors.
-He co-founded Valar Ventures in 2010; co-founded Mithril Capital, serving as investment committee chair, in 2012; and served as a part-time partner at Y Combinator from 2015 to 2017.
+Following PayPal, Thiel founded Clarium Capital, a global macro hedge fund based in San Francisco.
+In 2003, he launched Palantir Technologies, a big data analysis company, and has been its chairman since its inception.
+In 2005, Thiel launched Founders Fund with PayPal partners Ken Howery and Luke Nosek.
+Thiel became Facebook's first outside investor when he acquired a 10.2% stake in the company for $500,000 in August 2004.
+He co-founded Valar Ventures in 2010, founded Thiel Capital in 2011, co-founded Mithril Capital in 2012, was investment committee chair, in 2012, and was a part-time partner at Y Combinator from 2015 to 2017.
+He was granted New Zealand citizenship in 2011, which later became controversial in New Zealand.

-Through the Thiel Foundation, Thiel governs the grant-making bodies Breakout Labs and Thiel Fellowship, and funds non-profit research into artificial intelligence, life extension, and seasteading.
-In 2016, Thiel confirmed that he had funded Hulk Hogan in the Bollea v.
-Gawker lawsuit because Gawker had previously outed Thiel as gay.
-The lawsuit eventually bankrupted Gawker and led to founder Nick Denton declaring bankruptcy.
-Thiel is a conservative libertarian who has made substantial donations to American right-wing figures and causes.
+Variously described as a conservative libertarian and democracy-skeptic authoritarian, Thiel has made substantial donations to American right-wing figures and causes.
+Through the Thiel Foundation, Thiel governs the grant-making bodies Breakout Labs and Thiel Fellowship.
+In 2016, when the Bollea v.
+Gawker lawsuit ended up with Gawker losing the case, Thiel confirmed that he had funded Bolea (Hulk Hogan).
+Gawker had previously outed Thiel as gay.

 Early life and education

-Thiel was born in Frankfurt am Main, West Germany, on 11 October 1967, to Klaus Friedrich Thiel and his wife Susanne Thiel.
-The family migrated to the United States when Peter was one year old and lived in Cleveland, Ohio, where his father worked as a chemical engineer.
-Klaus then worked for various mining companies, creating an itinerant upbringing for Thiel and his younger brother, Patrick Michael Thiel.
-Thiel's mother became a U.S. citizen, but his father did not.
+Peter Andreas Thiel was born in Frankfurt am Main, Hesse, then part of West Germany, on 11 October 1967, to Klaus Friedrich Thiel and his wife Susanne Thiel.
+The family emigrated to the United States when Peter was one year old and lived in Cleveland, Ohio, where his father worked as a chemical engineer.
+Klaus worked for various mining companies, which created an itinerant upbringing for Thiel and his younger brother, Patrick Michael Thiel.
+Thiel and his mother later naturalized as U.S. citizens, whereas his father did not.

-Before settling in Foster City, California, in 1977, the Thiels lived in South Africa and South West Africa (modern-day Namibia).
+Before settling in Foster City, California, in 1977, the Thiel family lived in South Africa and South West Africa (modern-day Namibia) in the time of apartheid.
 Peter changed elementary schools seven times.
-He attended a strict establishment in Swakopmund that required students to wear uniforms and utilized corporal punishment, such as striking students' hands with a ruler.
-This experience instilled a distaste for uniformity and regimentation later reflected in his support for individualism and libertarianism.
+He attended for two years a German-language school in Swakopmund that required students to wear uniforms and utilized corporal punishment, such as striking students' hands with a ruler.
+He said this experience instilled a distaste for uniformity and regimentation later reflected in his support for individualism and libertarianism.
+The German community in Swakopmund was known at the time for its continued glorification of Nazism.
+Thiel was noted as a smart, but lonely, withdrawn boy, with whom others would not mingle because they knew he would not stay long in the town.

-Thiel played Dungeons & Dragons, was an avid reader of science fiction, with Isaac Asimov and Robert A. Heinlein among his favorite authors, and a fan of J. R. R. Tolkien's works, stating as an adult that he had read The Lord of the Rings over ten times.
-Six firms (Palantir Technologies, Valar Ventures, Mithril Capital, Lembas LLC, Rivendell LLC and Arda Capital) that he founded adopted names originating from Tolkien.
+Thiel played Dungeons & Dragons and was an avid reader of science fiction, with Isaac Asimov and Robert A. Heinlein among his favorite authors.
+He is a fan of J. R. R. Tolkien's works, stating as an adult that he had read The Lord of the Rings over ten times.